Kidderminster: Local attractions

 Located in Kidderminster is the Severn Valley Railway a heritage railway.
-The Museum of Carpet opened in 2012, showcases the town's contribution to the carpet industry.
+The Museum of Carpet, opened in 2012, showcases the town's contribution to the carpet industry.
 Brinton Park is an urban park to the south of the town centre, comprising 30 acre of land donated by John Brinton in the 1880s.
+Another green space is Wilden Marsh, a nature reserve covering 94 acre to the south of Kidderminster.

 Places of interest near Kidderminster include the West Midlands Safari Park to the west of Kidderminster towards Bewdley.
 A few miles south of the town is Hartlebury Castle, which houses the Worcestershire County Museum.
-A few miles north are the Drakelow Tunnels a former underground military complex, which has an attached museum.
+A few miles north are the Drakelow Tunnels, a former underground military complex, which has an attached museum.

 Local media

-The local newspaper covering Kidderminster is The Shuttle.
+The local newspapers covering Kidderminster are The Shuttle and the Kidderminster Standard.

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield and local relay transmitters.

-The Wyre was the town's first local commercial radio station; it began broadcasting on 12 September 2005 from studios in Kidderminster.
-Other radio stations providing local coverage are Free Radio, Sunshine Radio and BBC Hereford & Worcester.
-The Wyre ceased broadcasting in 2012, and Signal 107 was launched on 26 March 2012 (it now broadcasts as Greatest Hits Radio Herefordshire and Worcestershire).
+107.2 The Wyre was the town's first local commercial radio station; it began broadcasting on 12 September 2005 from studios in Kidderminster, and was closed in 2012.
+Other radio stations providing local coverage are Hits Radio Herefordshire & Worcestershire, Sunshine Radio and BBC Hereford & Worcester.
+Signal 107 was launched on 26 March 2012; it now broadcasts as Greatest Hits Radio Hereford & Worcester.